MaeFlaherty/Obsidian-Vault/The Atom.md

 An atom can gain or lose electrons, becoming an **ion**

 ### Electron Particle-Wave Duality
 Like [[Energy#The wave-particle duality|Light]], Electrons can behave both as a Wave and as a Particle.
-The Positions of These Electrons can
+The Positions of These Electrons can be probabilistically predicted, but not know, using the orbitals.

 ## Isotopes and Ions